martinhath/semester-project/plan.md

 # Project Plan, Fall '17

 This is my project plan of the semester project in the fall of '17.
-The plan consists of three lists: one list of memory reclamation schemes, one list of data structures using these schemes, and one list of misc. stuff.

 The checkboxes are checked off when they are considered done.
 Eg, `No memory reclamation` will be checked off when there